abudaan/vega-specs/README.md

 Experimenting with Vega 3 specs.

-## JSON
+## Javascript Vega specifications

-In my experience it is very cumbersome to draft Vega specs in JSON; you can not comment out certain parts for testing and you can't add inline documentation.
+Crafting Vega specifications (specs) in JSON can be very cumbersome; you can not comment out certain parts for testing and you can't add inline documentation.

-Therefor I decided to assemble Vega specs from separate javascript objects:
+That is why I build up my Vega specs from separate javascript objects:

 ```javascript
 const signals = [